Adin Hill: Vegas Golden Knights (2023–present)

 Hill with the Vegas Golden Knights in 2024.

 Hill was traded to the Vegas Golden Knights on August 29, 2022, in exchange for a fourth-round pick in 2024.
 The Golden Knights initially acquired Hill to serve as a backup to Logan Thompson, after the team's established starting goaltender Robin Lehner would miss the entire season and backup Laurent Brossoit required hip surgery that would see him miss the opening months of the 2022–23 season.
 The team's goaltending situation continued to be complicated by injuries over the course of the season, with Thompson departing the lineup as a result, and Hill himself also missing time toward the end of the season, while Brossoit returned to the roster and the Golden Knights also acquired former Los Angeles Kings starter Jonathan Quick for additional depth at the position.
 Hill finished the regular season with a 16–7–1 record and a .915 save percentage.

 The Golden Knights entered the 2023 Stanley Cup playoffs as the top seed in the Western Conference, with Brossoit the team's starting goaltender and Hill as backup.
-However, in Game 3 of the Knights' second round series against the Edmonton Oilers, Brossoit injured himself while making a save, necessitating Hill taking over the net.
+However, in game three of the Knights' second round series against the Edmonton Oilers, Brossoit injured himself while making a save, necessitating Hill taking over the net.
 He proceeded to lead the team to victory over the Oilers, reaching the Western Conference final against the Dallas Stars.
 Hill allowed only twelve goals in the six-game series against Dallas, including two shutouts.
-The Golden Knights reached the 2023 Stanley Cup Finals against the Florida Panthers, with Hill drawing notice for a paddle save in the series opener that was dubbed "the save of the playoffs" by the Associated Press.
+The Golden Knights reached the 2023 Stanley Cup Final against the Florida Panthers, with Hill drawing notice for a paddle save in the series opener that was dubbed "the save of the playoffs" by the Associated Press.
 The Golden Knights defeated the Panthers in five games, winning the Stanley Cup, with Hill observing "you dream about it every day growing up as a child."
 Hill finished third in voting for the Conn Smythe Trophy as playoff MVP, behind teammates Jonathan Marchessault and Jack Eichel.

 Following the season, Hill elected to avoid free agency and signed a two-year, $9.8 million extension to stay with the Golden Knights.
 Hill signed a further six-year extension with Vegas on March 14, 2025, keeping him in Vegas through the 2030–31 season.
+In his fifth game of the 2025–26 season, on October 18, 2025, Hill suffered a lower-body injury midway through a game against the Calgary Flames, and subsequently missed the next three months of the season.
+He returned on January 15, 2026, stopping 23 of 28 shots in a 6–5 overtime victory over the Toronto Maple Leafs.